-4) Blog stories shared on our website and social channels from event attendees about the impact of the event on their life and how they have become Possibility Thinkers.
+- Blog stories shared on our website and social channels from event attendees about the impact of the event on their life and how they have each become a POSSIBILITY THINKER.

 At our events and through our Girl Partner Network webpage, Girls Can Do operates as an umbrella for girls to connect with carefully selected organizations.
 The Girl Partner Network is complied of local and national nonprofits such as Digigirlz, Young Women Empowered, ZGirls, Girls Inc., Girl Scouts, Girls on the Run, Powerful Voices and many more.

 Services range from leadership development to life-skills to internship and scholarship opportunities.
 Through evidence-based programming, our partner organizations foster long-term relationships with our girls, offer them direct services, and guide them to success.

 These programs are the “next steps” for the inspired POSSIBILITY THINKER.